tyroguru/BPFTrace-hol/README.md

 Please use your instructor to discuss any issues or problems you may have.
 Everyone including them is on a learning curve with bpftrace so your question or problem will always be valuable.

 Finally, these pdf documents have been converted from github markdown to pdf using pandoc.
-While pandoc does an analzing job at this there are some areas where it gts a bit confused, especially marking up code blocks.
+While pandoc does an analyzing job at this there are some areas where it gets a bit confused, especially marking up code blocks.
 Apologies in advance for any formatting that looks awkward.
 ---

 ### Labs